Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Just seven miles from Belize City, you’ll be picked up and whisked away by private transport the minute you land.

-St. George’s Caye Resort has six water bungalows in a U-shape with a decidedly casual feel.
+St. George’s Caye Resort has six Overwater Cabanas in a U-shape with a decidedly casual feel.

 Because of the U-shape, they’re pretty close to each other.
-If you want a romantic secluded getaway, check out the oceanfront bungalows instead.
+If you want more seclusion, choose one of the Oceanfront Cabanas instead.

-The scuba diving is a big draw here at the resort.
+The scuba diving is a big draw at this resort.

 - TripAdvisor rating: 4.5 out of 5